-- When multiple rolls of carpet are cut in dyelot series sidematch problems are usually reduced.
+- When multiple rolls of carpet are cut in dye-lot series, sidematch problems are normally reduced.

 - Hue or shade difference within the roll can occur during manufacturing.
 Many manufacturers as measured by the AATCC Gray Scale consider a 3.5 to 5 percent variation normal.
-When a carpet is manufactured with nylon pile a shade or hue sidematch condition can often be corrected by a dye process called feather blending.
+When carpet is manufactured with nylon pile a hue condition can often be corrected, using a dye process called feather blending.
 This process is permanent and does not affect the performance of a carpet.

 CRI Carpet Standard 105 – 2015 states, With any seaming method, a properly constructed seam:

 - has cleanly trimmed edges properly secured with edge/seam sealer

 - has tightly abutted edges without gaps or overlaps

 Some sidematch variations are correctable and others are not.

 - Some sidematch variation require little more than direct steam to reorient the pile.

 - With an actual hue difference, some sidematch condition are correctable by a feather blending process.

 - Other installation may require a partial of full replacement to correct.